 For Stone Cold Steve Austin, the first significant moment in the build to WrestleMania 17 took place at Survivor Series 1999.
 That night Austin was scheduled to face WWE Champion HHH and The Rock in a triple threat match for the WWE Championship.
 However, early in the show, Austin was run down by a car with a mystery driver, forcing him out of the main event.

-In reality, Austin’s neck injury at SummerSlam 1997 had finally caught up to him and he needed time off for neck surgery.
+In reality, Austin’s neck injury at SummerSlam 1997 had finally caught up to him, and he needed time off for neck surgery.
 With Austin on the shelf, The Rock took the ball as the company’s top guy and ran with it.
-First winning the 2000 Royal Rumble, before headlining his second WrestleMania in a row, this time in a fatal four-way match.
+This time in a fatal four-way match, he first won the 2000 Royal Rumble before headlining his second WrestleMania in a row.

 The following month at Backlash, The Rock won his fourth WWE Championship when he defeated HHH.
-That night he received an assist from Stone Cold Steve Austin who was slowly returning to WWE programming but hadn’t made his in-ring return yet.
-After trading the belt back and forth with HHH, The Rock remained champion until October when he was defeated by Kurt Angle.
+That night he received an assist from Stone Cold Steve Austin, who was slowly returning to WWE programming but hadn’t made his in-ring return yet.
+After trading the belt back and forth with HHH, The Rock remained champion until October when Kurt Angle defeated him.

-It was in the fall of 2000 when Stone Cold Steve Austin made his triumphant return to the ring.
-But, before he could reassert himself into the WWE Championship picture he had to settle the score with the man who ran him down, Rikishi.
+In the fall of 2000, Stone Cold Steve Austin made his triumphant return to the ring.
+But, before he could reassert himself into the WWE Championship picture, he had to settle the score with the man who ran him down, Rikishi.

 Heading into the month of December, Kurt Angle was still the WWE Champion, but the main event scene was about to hit an apocalyptic level of chaos.

-The final pay-per-view of 2000 saw a match that was so unique, it has never been duplicated by WWE.
+The final pay-per-view of 2000 saw a match that was so unique; WWE has never duplicated it.
 During the event, the WWE Championship was on the line in a six-man Hell in a Cell Match.
-WWE Champion Kurt Angle was joined inside the vicious structure by The Rock, Stone Cold Steve Austin, HHH, The Undertaker and Rikishi.
+WWE Champion Kurt Angle was joined inside the vicious structure by The Rock, Stone Cold Steve Austin, HHH, The Undertaker, and Rikishi.